alpersonalwebsite/react/Unit-Tests.md

 ### Snapshots

-Snapshots are a recorded history of our code to verify that previous "captures" match current ones after changes (so, we prevent unwanted changes).
+Snapshots are a recorded history of our Component to verify that previous "captures" match current ones after changes (so, we prevent unwanted changes).

 Create the file src/App.test.js (if you have it, delete ALL its content)